ariga/atlas/doc/md/lint/analyzers.md

 #### BC102 {#BC102}

-Renaming a column is a backward-incompatible change that can cause errors during deployment (migration) phase if applications running the previous version of the schema refer to the old column name in their statements.
+Renaming a column is a backward-incompatible change that can cause errors during deployment (migration) if applications running the previous version of the schema refer to the old column name in their statements.
 For example:

 ```sql